andriimanzar/marketplace-rest-app/README.md

                                         Marketplace Rest Application

                   This is the simple marketplace application created with REST API.
 Technologies, used in this application :
 - Spring Boot
+- PostgreSQL
+- Spring Data JPA
+- FlyWay
-- Postgres
+- Lombok